adamd3/BactSeq/README.md

 - `l2fc_thresh`: absolute log2(FoldChange) threshold for identifying differentially expressed genes.
 Default = 1.
 - `skip_trimming`: do not trim adaptors from reads.
 - `outdir`: the output directory where the results will be saved (Default: `./results`).
+- `-resume`: will re-start the pipeline if it has been previously run.

 ## Required input

-- __Genome sequence__: FASTA file containing the genome sequence.
+- **Genome sequence**: FASTA file containing the genome sequence.
 Can be retrieved from NCBI.
-- __Gene annotation file__: GFF file containing the genome annotation.
+- **Gene annotation file**: GFF file containing the genome annotation.
 Can be retrieved from NCBI.
-- __Sample file__: TSV file containing sample information.
+- **Sample file**: TSV file containing sample information.
 Must contain the following columns:

   - `sample`: sample ID
   - `file_name`: name of the FASTQ file.
   - `group`: grouping factor for differential expression and exploratory plots.